cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-repositories.md

 def self.find_item(configuration, &version_validator)
 ```

-Usage of the class might look like the following:
+You can use the class as follows:

 ```ruby
 version, uri = LibertyBuildpack::Repository::ConfiguredItem.find_item(configuration)